top of page

 Amber Howard

-The Human Shift: How we Lost Balance — and How We Find Our Way Back - Part II — The Myth of the Perfect Mother
+The Human Shift: Part II — The Myth of the Perfect Mother

 When the divine feminine disappeared, her weight fell onto human women.
 The mother-wound is not personal — it’s the burden of a vanished god.